 The first step in creating Gen/X’s assets was designing a logo.

 While Raz was designing the logo, she was inspired by the idea of superior quality.
 “The overall concept explored in this phase was the idea of better home.”
 In order to rise above the rest, this logo needed to stand out.
 Yet, she found the slash, the Gen and the X a little difficult to work with.
-“In the beginning, it felt like it had too many elements,” but after some effort these elements made the logo into what it became, “The forward slash became the main visual for the brand symbolizing a brushstroke but it also worked because it created a strong type based logo with the main characters G, X and /.”
+“In the beginning, it felt like it had too many elements,” but after some effort, these elements made the logo into what it became, “The forward slash became the main visual for the brand symbolizing a brushstroke but it also worked because it created a strong type-based logo with the main characters G, X and /.”

 Once the logo was created we were able to create designs for business cards and send the image file to Joas to use on t-shirts, social media profiles, and eventually truck wraps.

 Next was the website.
-Brianna Reid led the team on designing and developing Gen/X’s online hub.
+Brianna Reid led the team in designing and developing Gen/X’s online hub.
 Since Gen/X doesn’t have a lengthy catalogue of services, they didn’t need a massive website.
 Brianna designed a few unique pages and interactions that would lead the user to request a quote.
 While it needed to be simple, it still needed to communicate quality.

 “Sometimes when a client says they want an elegant or contemporary website,” said Brianna, “it can be a vague direction.
-Some people think of Apple as being contemporary, others think of Tiffany & Co, so it can sometimes be hard to differentiate.
+Some people think of Apple as being contemporary, while others think of Tiffany & Co, so it can sometimes be hard to differentiate.
 I was able to take the portfolio of the client’s work to really determine which route the project should take.”